 - Mental Health in Primary Care

 - Transitions of Care

-The case-based and resident-led outpatient morning report occurs three mornings per week before UMA Clinic, facilitated by UMA faculty.
+On Mondays and Tuesdays, faculty lead lectures on high yield outpatient topics prior to the start of the clinic day.
+Mondays feature subspecialty content, followed by primary care topics on Tuesday.
+The case-based and resident-led outpatient morning report occurs Friday mornings, facilitated by UMA faculty.
 This provides an opportunity to develop both outpatient knowledge base and small group teaching skills.

 Outpatient Journal Club